suren-atoyan/yerevancoder.github.io/src/pages/2018-01-09-pay-rates-in-armenian-tech/index.md

 ## Interns

-Interns _can_ get paid up to $200 a month, this is a coding based internship.
+Interns _can_ get paid up to $250 a month, this is a coding based internship.
 Most likely in a frontend kind of position, something React, or Vue based.
 Cheaper, more enterprisey places use Angular.
-They pay much less and offer less growth for interns.
+They pay much less and offer less growth for interns. **Never work for free as a coding intern.** And **ALWAYS** get something in written form, never just oral contract.

 ## Entry level